Camping on Cumberland Island, Georgia. Photo by @mikerenner77

 Mountain Biking in North Georgia

-Surrounded by the epic mountain bike trails rolling through the Cohutta Wilderness Area and Chattahoochee National Forest, Mulberry Gap Mountain Bike Get-A-Way has everything a mountain biker needs for an awesome adventure.
+Surrounded by the epic mountain bike trails rolling through the Cohutta Wilderness Area and Chattahoochee National Forest just two hours north of Atlanta, Mulberry Gap has everything a mountain biker needs for an awesome adventure.
 Rugged trails like Pinhoti, Bear Creek and Windy Gap are all easily accessible from the scenic mountain resort in Ellijay.

 Mulberry Gap Mountain Biking.
 Photo by Joe Cattoni, Regular Joe Photography